 basis or stay with sunflower kernels - you won't regret it.

-Sunflower kernels can be purchased in bulk in many locations.
+Sunflower kernels can be purchased above in bulk.

 in Poor Location: Wide open areas, close to windows, and high traffic areas -

 birds will shy away from or take them longer to start using a New

 feeder or it will hinder bird activity - if the neighbor's have

 feeders with a better location and natural cover they typically will use those

 Too High or Too Low: This goes hand-in-hand with